 Claims in New York and Hawaii are filed with and paid by the employer, the insurance carrier, or the union health and welfare fund that is operating the private plan.
 The state agency limits its functions to supervising private plans, setting standards of performance, and adjudicating disputed claims arising between claimants and carriers.
 A similar situation applies to claimants under private plans in California, New Jersey, and Puerto Rico.

-CONTACT: Daniel L. Hays (202) 693-3011 or supplement@ssa.gov.
+CONTACT: Loryn M. Lancaster (202) 693-2994 or statistics@ssa.gov.